 In areas with intense rainfall and steep hills, the vulnerability to landslides and mudslides is very high which can make the entire landscape permanently unusable for any activity.
-Even in such areas, terraces help prevent such calamities by integrating tree species with food crops.
+Even in such areas, they help prevent such calamities by integrating tree species with food crops.

 As mentioned earlier, soil conservation doesn’t only include its physical integrity but protection of its chemical properties as well.
-Terrace farming is one of the most sustainable methods of farming which uses minimal artificial fertilizers and relies primarily on organic fertilizers.
+It is one of the most sustainable methods of farming which uses minimal artificial fertilizers and relies primarily on organic fertilizers.